On backward stochastic differential equations approach to valuation of American options: Linear RBSDEs and nonlinear BSDEs

-\nsubsection{Linear RBSDEs and nonlinear BSDEs} We begin with proving the key formulas (\ref{eq1.6}), (\ref{eq1.9}).
-As the first application we will show the semimartingale representation for the Snell envelope of the discounted payoff process and the early exercise premium representation for $V$. \begin{theorem} $(i)$ If $(u,\mu)$ is a solution of the obstacle problem (\ref{eq1.8}), then $\mu$ is given by (\ref{eq1.9}). \\ $(ii)$ If $(Y^{s,x},Z^{s,x},K^{s,x})$ is a solution of RBSDE (\ref{eq1.3}), then $K^{s,x}$ is given by (\ref{eq1.6}). \end{theorem} \begin{proof} We prove the theorem in the case of call option.
+We begin with proving the key formulas (\ref{eq1.6}), (\ref{eq1.9}).
+As first application we will show the semimartingale representation for the Snell envelope of the discounted payoff process and the early exercise premium representation for $V$. \begin{theorem} $(i)$ If $(u,\mu)$ is a solution of the obstacle problem (\ref{eq1.8}), then $\mu$ is given by (\ref{eq1.9}). \\ $(ii)$ If $(Y^{s,x},Z^{s,x},K^{s,x})$ is a solution of (\ref{eq1.3}), then $K^{s,x}$ is given by (\ref{eq1.6}). \end{theorem} \begin{proof} We prove the theorem in the case of call option.
 The proof for put option requires only some obvious changes and is left to the reader.

 Suppose that $(Y^{s,x},Z^{s,x},K^{s,x})$ is a solution of (\ref{eq1.3}) and $(u,\mu)$ is a solution of (\ref{eq1.8}).
 By (\ref{eqa.13}), $u$ solves the equation